Effective Reading Comprehension Strategies in the Understanding of News Articles

 By the third reading of the article, students should be able to answer the questions of "how" and "why" the accident happened.
 After the teacher reviews from the second reading how the accident occurred, the instructor should introduce cause and effect to suggest why the accident happened.
 For example, the teacher should suggest that because Supansa has epilepsy, she probably had a seizure which caused her to lose control of the vehicle and hit Jones.
 The instructor can also suggest that Jones died because he wasn't wearing a seatbelt which caused him to violently strike his head on a part of his car.

 During the third reading, through established associations and context, most students should be able to figure out the meanings of any unclear words.
-For example, the class can easily figure out that German shepherd is a kind of dog, because a dog was in the car with Jones.
-Many students should also be able to guess that endanger means to make dangerous, claim means to say, and injuries is associated with hurt and the hospital, Undoubtedly, some words like minor, epilepsy, and seizure will have to be explained to the students.
+For example, the class can easily figure out that German shepherd is a kind of dog because a dog was in the car with Jones.
+Many students should also be able to guess that endanger means to make dangerous, claim means to say, and injuries are associated with hurt and the hospital, Undoubtedly, some words like minor, epilepsy, and seizure will have to be explained to the students.

 Reading for a purpose by eliciting a student's background knowledge and directing them to look for answers to information question words like "who, what, where, and when" is the first part of a wise, effective reading strategy.
 Other parts such as associations, sequencing, and figuring out words from context are essential for an excellent reading strategy.
 Hopefully, they have been demonstrated in this hub.

 Other Hubs Related to Reading Comprehension